mjothy/future-sight/README.md

 #### 5.2.10. <a name='Craco-less'></a>Craco-less

 [Craco-less](https://github.com/DocSpring/craco-less) Create React App Configuration Override.
-CRACO is a tool that allows you to configure your Create React App without ejecting.
+CRACO is a tool that allows you to configure your Create React App without ejecting, it offers a high degree of flexibility in customizing configurations.

 ## 6. <a name='Interfaces'></a> ✨ Interfaces